Atlanticity91/MicroCore/README.md

 # MicroCore
+---
 This repository contains the code for the Micro Core Library, this project defined Assertion, File wrapper, math types definitions and functions, platform's specific wrapper function, Multi-threading work management and Yaml file support.

+> [!CAUTION]
+> This repository use submodules for Thirdparty.
+Make sure to setup submodules before any action.
+> git submodule update --init --recursive

 # Build System
 MicroCore as part of the Micro project use the Premake5 build system.
 Premake5 instance is present in this repository under Build/Premake5.